WebAssembly/wasi-crypto/design/security.md

 ### Secret zeroing

 Keys are exposed as handles, that applications should close after use.

-`wasi-crypto` implementations should try to wipe the secret key material from memory, as well as any information derived from it (ex: initial state block ciphers).
+`wasi-crypto` implementations should try to wipe secret key material from memory, as well as any information derived from it (ex: initial state of block ciphers).

 ### Errors